BabaVictim/MM2Wild-Jackpot-Shit/README.md

 2. Navigate to chrome://extensions (link)
 3. Turn on developer mode.
 4. Click on "load unpacked" and select the folder you extracted.
-> There might be a folder within the folder you need to select, just select the deepest nested folder.
+> The folder you need to select might be within the extracted folder - not the folder itsself.
+Just select the deepest nested folder and youre good to go.

 How to install an extension: https://www.youtube.com/watch?v=yNFwFQrc27Q **1:38 - 2:27**